-Performance Measure: A qualitative or quantitative means of measuring an output or outcome, with the intention of gauging the performance of an organisation, programme, policy or initiative.
+Performance Measure: A quantitative means of measuring an output or outcome, with the intention of gauging the performance of an organisation, programme, policy or initiative to determine what improvements are needed.
 Quantitative performance measures are composed of a number and a unit of measure.
-The number provides the magnitude (how much) and the unit gives the number its meaning (what).
-E.g. number of written complaints received.
+The number provides the magnitude (how much) and the unit gives the number its meaning (what of how much).
+For example, 15% of written complaints resolved, where 15 (number) and % (unit); and the qualitative variable of what is being measured is "written complaints".